-When adding Apple Card to Apple Wallet, the same information as when a user adds a credit or debit card may be shared with the Apple partner bank Goldman Sachs Bank USA and with Apple Payments Inc. This information is used only for troubleshooting, fraud prevention, and regulatory purposes.
+When adding Apple Card to the Apple Wallet app, the same information as when a user adds a credit or debit card may be shared with the Apple partner bank, Goldman Sachs Bank USA, and with Apple Payments Inc. This information is used only for troubleshooting, fraud prevention, and regulatory purposes.